These little beauties are like miracles in your kitchen, they sprout over just afew days and yet give your body so much benefit

 When the weather is warm, or there’s a warm spot in your kitchen, it’s great to try sprouting your own pulses.
 Give it a go!

 But why bother you ask.
 Well there are many health benefits to making and eating sprouted pulses.

 They support your immune system, improve your digestion and provide a great energy source.
-In particular, pulses help support detoxification and elimination of any unwanted toxins and female hormones from the body.
+In particular, pulses help support detoxification and elimination of any unwanted toxins from the body.

 Interestingly, research studies have shown that the absorption of beneficial nutrients in lentils is almost equal whether they are cooked or sprouted.
 I find them easy to sprout and love their delicious flavour and crunch in salads.

 Soak overnight half a cup of dried lentils in water in a big glass jar (roughly 1-litre capacity) or a bowl.
 The lentils should fill about ¼ of the jar, and the water a bit above that.
 Cover with a tea towel or clean cloth and leave on your kitchen bench.

 Next morning, drain the lentils and wash them in fresh water a couple of times.
 Tip back into the washed glass jar/bowl.
 Cover the top with a cloth, so that the lentils can ‘breathe’; you could seal the top of the jar with a rubber band.
 The reason you pop a cloth over the top is simply to stop insects getting in.

 Leave on your kitchen bench all day, or in winter time, a warm spot in your home.

 That evening, remove the cloth top, gently rinse the lentils and drain away the water.
 Rinse the glass/ceramic container; put the lentils back into it and cover and seal again.
 Leave overnight on the kitchen bench, or a warm (not hot) spot in your home.
 After 24-48 hours your lentils will begin to sprout.